 - How to modify for Lower back pain – Have you ever heard of ATG squats?
 This stands for ass to grass, this is talking about how low you drop your butt to the ground while performing the exercise.
 If you can go really low that is great but if you have back pain you may not be comfortable doing this, all you have to do to help this is to go as low as you’re capable of doing and to try to get lower as you get stronger and more comfortable.

-I love finding different types of exercises to add into my fitness regimen, doing the same shit over and over again can be mentally exhausting and lets face it, working out is a grind even for people like me who love doing it.
+I love finding different types of exercises to add to my fitness regimen; doing the same shit over and over again can be mentally exhausting, and let’s face it, working out is a grind even for people like me who love doing it.

-If you have more of a variety of moves that are actually effective bringing you the results you want then you can’t go wrong,
+If you have more of a variety of moves that are effective in bringing you the results you want, then you can’t go wrong,

-The hindu squat is by all means an effective move that will help you no matter if you’re trying to lose weight or build muscle.
+The Hindu squat is, by all means, a practical move that will help you no matter if you’re trying to lose weight or build muscle.